The prebunking playbook for communicators

 Every communications professional knows the sinking feeling.
 You’ve spent weeks crafting clear, evidence-based messaging about a new policy or initiative, only to watch it get twisted into something unrecognisable on social media.
 By the time you’ve prepared a response, the misinformation has already spread to thousands who will never see your correction.

-Because we do a lot of work in the climate and energy spaces, we see it all the time and work with our clients to anticipate and mitigate it.
+Because we do a lot of work in the climate and energy spaces, we see it all the time and where we can work with our clients to anticipate and mitigate it.

 This isn’t a new problem, but it’s getting worse.
 False information spreads farther, faster, deeper, and more broadly than the truth.
 And that’s particularly potent when trust in public institutions is declining.
 It’s also as true for internal communications as it is for external communications.